bixBeta/scRNA-WS24/Lessons/Week3.md

 <hr>

 # 1. Import Seurat Object
 If you finish the exercise of week2, most likely you will already have the `sobj.filtered` object in your environment.
-If for somereason its not there, you may alternatively re-load it using the readRDS command.
+If for some reason it is not there, you may alternatively re-load it using the readRDS command.
 The seurat object from exercise2 is available for access at the following path: `/path/to/sobj.filtered`

 Let's begin by first importing our seurat object into our R environment and plotting the umaps that we obtained from our standard analysis last week. <br>
 This is the object that we saved at the end of our last session.